 Granted, if you’re carrying this gun, it’s going to be in double action mode.
-Still, that was a real eye opener.
+Still, that was a real eye-opener.
 Side note: the accidental shot went dead center of the target.
-Either way, the light trigger and complete lack of safety features on this gun earns it a 2 out of 5.
+Either way, the light trigger and complete lack of safety features on this gun earn it a 2 out of 5.
 Safety rules, friends, they’re there for a reason.

 While the double action trigger does take some practice to get accurate with, you can’t limp wrist this gun.
 It will always go exactly where you are pointing it.
 It will always load the next round.
 It will also take a huge chunk out of your finger…or take your finger clean off if you hold it wrong.

 You get the revolver and Smith & Wesson’s patented blue plastic box.
-Granted, I can’t think of much else that should come with a revolver.
-It’s not like you need extra magazines and stuff.
-It still feels a bit sparse to me.
-2 out of 5
+Granted, I can’t think of much else that should come with a revolver, it’s not like you need extra magazines and stuff.
+Still, feels a bit sparse to me.
+Could have at least given me a paper target or something.
+2 out of 5.